longhorn/website/content/docs/1.5.0/references/settings.md

 > Default: `false`

 This deprecated setting is replaced by the new setting `Concurrent Replica Rebuild Per Node Limit`.
 Once the new setting value is 0, it means rebuilding disable.

-#### Custom mkfs.ext4 parameters

-Allows setting additional filesystem creation parameters for ext4.
-For older host kernels it might be necessary to disable the optional ext4 metadata_csum feature by specifying `-O ^64bit,^metadata_csum`.

-This deprecated setting is replaced by the new setting [`mkfsParams` in the StorageClass](../../volumes-and-nodes/create-volumes/#creating-longhorn-volumes-with-kubectl) and planned removed from v1.5.0.

 #### Allow Node Drain with the Last Healthy Replica